Milkshake: Terminology

+In some jurisdictions there are legal requirements about what can be called a "milkshake", such as requirements for the percentage presence of milk fat and non-fat milk solids.
+Because of this, it is common for restaurants to avoid using the term "milkshake" to refer to their products, such as simply calling them "shakes" rather than "milkshakes".
+Fast food restaurants that do not refer to their similar products as "milkshakes" include Wendy's (which calls their product a "Frosty"), Burger King, Dairy Queen, Del Taco, McDonald's, Shake Shack, and Sonic Drive-In.

 History

-1880s–1930s
+1880s-1930s

-When the term "milkshake" was first used in print in 1885, milkshakes were an alcoholic whiskey drink that has been described as a "sturdy, healthful eggnog type of drink, with eggs, whiskey, etc., served as a tonic as well as a treat".
-However, by 1900, the term referred to "wholesome drinks made with chocolate, strawberry, or vanilla syrups."
-By the "early 1900s people were asking for the new treat, often with ice cream."
-By the 1930s, milkshakes were a popular drink at malt shops, which were the "typical soda fountain of the period ... used by students as a meeting place or hangout."
+When the term milkshake was first used in print in 1885, a milkshake was an alcoholic whiskey drink that has been described as a "sturdy, healthful eggnog type of drink, with eggs, whiskey, etc., served as a tonic as well as a treat".
+However, by 1900, the term referred to "wholesome drinks made with chocolate, strawberry, or vanilla syrups".
+By the "early 1900s people were asking for the new treat, often with ice cream".
+By the 1930s, milkshakes were a popular drink at malt shops, which were the "typical soda fountain of the period".

 The history of the electric blender, malted milk drinks, and milkshakes are interconnected.
 Before the widespread availability of electric blenders, milkshake-type drinks were more like eggnog, or they were a hand-shaken mixture of crushed ice and milk, sugar, and flavorings.
-Hamilton Beach introduced its Cyclone Drink Mixer in 1910, and it was widely used in soda fountains.
+Hamilton Beach introduced its Cyclone Drink Mixer in 1911, and it was widely used in soda fountains.

 The Hamilton Beach design, with the motor on top, remains the most common kind of milkshake machine.
 In 1922, Steven Poplawski invented the bottom-motor blender, which is sometimes used for making milkshakes.
 With the invention of the blender, milkshakes began to take their modern, whipped, aerated, and frothy form.